Raúl Zurita: Return to democracy

-Zurita has served as a visiting professor at Tufts University, the University of California, Harvard University, and currently teaches at the Diego Portales University.

-Numerous researchers have dedicated theses to his poetic writing, including French scholar Benoît Santini (Le discours poétique de Raúl Zurita: entre silence et engagement manifeste dans le Chili des années 1975-2000, 2008).
-Several publications have been dedicated to his work, such as zuritax60 (Mago, 2010), Raúl Zurita: Alegoría de la Desolación y la Esperanza (Visor, 2016), Fronteras, límites, intercambios en la obra de Raúl Zurita (Presses Universitaires de Midi, 2019), and international colloquia on his work held in France, Spain, and Chile.
-In 2017, the Archives Collection of the University of Poitiers in France dedicated two volumes to the critical study of his work.

-On May 4, 2013, Zurita was one of the founders of the Marca AC movement, which aimed to draft a new Political Constitution for Chile through the establishment of a constituent assembly.
+On May 4, 2013, Zurita was one of the founders of the Marca AC movement, which aimed to draft a new political constitution for Chile through a constituent assembly.

-On March 5, 2015, Zurita was awarded an honorary doctorate by the University of Alicante, and on November 6 of the same year, by the Federico Santa María Technical University.
-He also holds an honorary doctorate from University of La Frontera in Temuco and is a professor emeritus at the Diego Portales University.
-In 2015, the Miguel de Cervantes Virtual Library inaugurated its author's library in his honor.
+On March 5, 2015, Zurita was awarded an honorary doctorate by the University of Alicante, and on November 6 of the same year by the Federico Santa María Technical University.
+He also holds an honorary doctorate from the University of La Frontera in Temuco and is a professor emeritus at Diego Portales University.
+In 2015, the Miguel de Cervantes Virtual Library inaugurated an author's library in his honor.

-Zurita received the Pablo Neruda Ibero-American Poetry Award in 2016, as well as the Ibero-American Literary Creation Prize José Donoso from the University of Talca and the Asan World Prize in India, among others.
+Zurita received the Pablo Neruda Ibero-American Poetry Award in 2016, as well as the Ibero-American Literary Creation Prize José Donoso from the University of Talca and the Asan World Prize in India, among other honors.

-Books and selections of Zurita's poems have been translated into various languages, including English, German, French, Arabic, Bengali, Chinese, Italian, Russian, Norwegian, Dutch, Hindi, Slovenian, and Greek.
-In 2019, the documentary film about his life and work, Zurita, Verás No Ver, directed by Alejandra Carmona, was released.
-That same year, he was nominated for the Nobel Prize in Literature by scholars from different countries around the world.
+Books and selections of Zurita's poems have been translated into English, German, French, Arabic, Bengali, Chinese, Italian, Russian, Norwegian, Dutch, Hindi, Slovenian, and Greek.
+In 2019, the documentary film Zurita, Verás No Ver, directed by Alejandra Carmona, was released.
+That same year, scholars from multiple countries nominated him for the Nobel Prize in Literature.

+Zurita has served as a visiting professor at Tufts University, the University of California, and Harvard University, and currently teaches at Diego Portales University.
+Numerous researchers have dedicated theses to his work, and several scholarly publications are devoted to it, including international colloquia held in France, Spain, and Chile.
+In 2017, the Archives Collection of the University of Poitiers in France dedicated two volumes to the critical study of his writing.